What’s period syncing—and is it a real thing?

 Period syncing takeaways

-Statistically speaking there is probability that menstrual syncing does happen, but any period overlap with the people you’re living with or spending time with is completely coincidental.
+Statistically speaking there is probability that synchronization of menstrual cycles does happen, but any period overlap with the people you’re living with or spending a period of time time with is completely coincidental.
 Multiple scientific studies have proven that period syncing has nothing to do with human pheromones, the moon phases, or your dorm roommate’s “Alpha” uterus.

 That said, if your cycle aligns with a sister/cousin/roommate/bestie, why not celebrate?
 We all favor late-night group pharmacy runs to stock up on gummies, Hot Cheetos, heating pads, and gossip magazines.
 And if you happen to come across Flex® products in the period aisle next time, well…you know what to do.